 This website from Columbia University is an interactive question and answer service with information on many women's health topics, including sexual health, relationships, general health, and more.

-This website provides information for consumers on issues related to health care reform including how to apply for coverage, coverage options by state and information on preventive care.
+This website provides information for consumers on obtaining health insurance through the Affordable Care Act, including how to apply for coverage, health insurance essentials, and information for specific groups.

 Healthfinder is the consumer health information gateway from the federal government with information on over 1,600 health topics, news, personal health tools, and a searchable database of health-related services.